AndreRudolph/impulsephp-doc/docs/components.md

 <h5><a id="custom_attributes">Custom attributes</a></h5>

-Suppose you want to create a component class, lets call it **_SpecialComponent_**, with a message that shall be displayed at the client.
+Suppose you want to create a component class, lets call it **_Message_**, with a message that shall be displayed at the client.
 You can simply add a message property along with its getter and setter method.

 <div class="code-header">
 	<div class="container-fluid">